Fingask Castle: Other owners

 Sir Patrick Murray Threipland, 5th Baronet (1800–1882), attributed to Sir John Watson Gordon (95 x 60 inches).

 The castle passed out of the Threipland family again in 1917, when it was bought by whisky merchant Sir John Henderson Stewart, 1st Baronet.
 In 1917 the Fingask estate was made up of 2587 acre.
 This comprised arable 1070 acre, hill 1400 acre, and woods 116 acre.
 The rental of the Fingask, and those of the much smaller estates of Kinnaird, and Inchmichael (which he had added), had given Sir John an annual rental return of £4,000.
 Sir John became heavily indebted due to the Prohibition of alcohol in the United States, and committed suicide at Fingask on 6 February 1924.
 The estate was bought by H. B. Gilroy of Ballumbie in 1925.
 The house was saved from ruin but wholly re-modelled, all spiral staircases removed and nineteenth-century frontal additions demolished.

 Return to the Threipland family

 In 1969 the estate returned to the Threipland family, when it was bought by Mark Stepney Murray Threipland, grandson of Colonel William Murray Threipland.
-He was the son of Patrick Murray Threipland and Marged Howard Stepney (a descendant of the 2nd Lord De Tabley and Jerome de Salis, amongst many others).
+He was the son of Patrick Murray Threipland and his first wife, Marged Howard Stepney (a descendant of the 2nd Lord De Tabley and Jerome de Salis, amongst many others).
 By this time the estate had been reduced to 75 acre.
-In 1996 Fingask was bought by Andrew Murray Threipland, son of Patrick Murray Threipland and Leslie McNair Scott.
+In 1996 Fingask was bought by Andrew Murray Threipland, son of Patrick Murray Threipland and his second wife, Leslie McNair Scott.
 In 2020, Threipland revealed plans to transform part of the estate known as Witches Knowe into a barrow cemetery, with over one thousand burial plots, as well as creating a semi-underground candle-lit chamber in which relatives can deposit the ashes of their relatives.